benjaminion/LLL_docs/lll_abi.rst

   > web3.utils.sha3("name()")
   '0x06fdde0383f15d582d1a74511486c9ddf862a882fb7904b3d9fe9b8b8e58a796'

   > web3.utils.sha3("transferFrom(address,address,uint256)")
   '0x23b872dd7302113369cda2901243429419bec145408fa8b352b3dd92b66c680b'

+See also Remix in the next section.

 Generating the JSON ABI
 -----------------------

-To share your contract's interface with others, an JSON format for the contract's ABI is defined.
+To share your contract's interface with others, a JSON format for the contract's ABI is defined.

 One way to generate the ABI for your contract relatively painlessly is to feed